-For the Fall Survey of Fruit and Vegetables, imputation is used to adjust for incomplete survey responses to the question of fruit and vegetable area.
-The imputation used a trend analysis of the completed questionnaires to generate averages to be used to impute the missing values.
+For the Fall Survey of Fruit and Vegetables, imputation is used to adjust for incomplete survey answers to the questions of production and farm gate value.
+The imputation uses a trend analysis of the completed questionnaires to generate averages to be used to impute for the missing values.
 Data from previous years is available for manual imputation.

 Estimation on the value of fruit and vegetables produced each year is computed through surveys across regions and Canada.

 The survey data collected are weighted within each stratum in order to produce an estimate which is representative of the population.
 Weighted historical information is used to take into account small farms being excluded from sampling.
 Analysis of the most significant contributors and historical comparisons are made, and estimates are reviewed by a panel of provincial department of agriculture consultants.